-Carlow Historical and Archaeological Society does not provide a genealogical or historical research service.
+Carlow Historical and Archaeological Society do not provide a genealogical or historical research service.
 Our main focus is the promotion of local history through tours, lectures and our journal, Carloviana.
 However, we can suggest a number of ways by which you might progress your Carlow family or historical research.

 Queries can by posted on the Carlow Historical and Archaeological Society Facebook page and our community of followers may be able to help.

 A number of other Facebook pages also deal with Carlow genealogy, just search the page/group name in Facebook.
 These are: